microsoft/showwhy/docs/deployment/azure-scripts/README.md

 Microsoft.Authorization/roleAssignments/write permissions, such as `User Access Administrator` or `Owner`.**

 **2. It doesn't deploy with authentication in the chart at the moment.**
+**3. The aks cluster will be only accessible by Azure Portal, it's not generating a ssh key for external access.**

 ## Parameters:
 clusterName: The name of the Managed Cluster resource.